top of page

 Children's Home Society of Idaho - Music therapy programs "Music at the Farm" and Music Meet Up"

-Idaho Law Foundation, Inc - Supplies fo lawyers community legal clinics
+Idaho Law Foundation, Inc - Supplies for lawyers community legal

-Idaho Veterans Chamber of Commerce - Supplies for West Ada Center fo Technical Education to begin building tiny homes
+Idaho Veterans Chamber of Commerce - Supplies for West Ada Center for Technical Education to begin building tiny homes

 Lifelong Education & Aging Resource Network, Inc - Support for the continued expansion of Senior Planet Technology Education for older adults